Workshops for Students

 Designed for all school personnel to raise awareness about challenges faced by LGBTQ youth.
 Participants will discuss the risk factors and explore realistic strategies to make school a safer place for all students, including the creation of Gay/Straight Alliances.

-LGBTQ adolescents face particular challenges.
-Service providers, social workers, and mental health professionals are introduced to the dynamics of growing up LGBTQ.
-Specif emphasis is placed on transgender youth and young men who have sex with men.
+LGBTQ individuals face particular challenges while navigating supportive services and the world around them.
+Service providers, social workers, and mental health professionals are introduced to the dynamics of growing up as a member of the LGBTQ community.
+Specific emphasis is placed on transgender youth and young men who have sex with men.
 Learn how your organization can become more responsive to this population.